misdoro/JavaNodeSwDoc/source/plugin-arch.rst

 	Build XSAMS document tree from the user request.
 	Object implementing **org.vamdc.tapservice.api.RequestInterface** :ref:`RequestInterface`
 	is passed as a parameter.
 No return is expected.
-	This method is called every time the node software is receiving a request to the */VOSI/capabilities* endpoint.
+	This method is called every time the node software is receiving an *HTTP GET* request to the */TAP/sync?* endpoint.

 	**WARNING!** Node plugin object is instantiated only once when the node is started, all calls to buildXSAMS should be thread-safe to handle concurrent requests correctly.